On the convergence of the Born series for Coulomb potentials: Application: series formula for Coulomb plane waves

 Our improved ansatz $u_1$ will not satisfy $Pu_1=0$ exactly, but it will satisfy $Pu_1=f_1$ for some $f_1$ whose sc-wavefront set lies off the incoming radial set except in exactly the backwards direction.
 As we will check below, $f_1$ is $O(1/r^3)$ near the backwards direction, so it has one more order of decay than $f_0$, which was $O(1/r^2)$.
 Thus, $f_1$ is decaying enough in the backwards direction to lie in the domain of the resolvent, $\calY_+$.
 We can therefore define our perturbed plane wave $u$ by

 This satisfies $Pu=0$, so we have produced a solution to the PDE.

-\begin{remark*}[Motivating the ansatz] The ansatz $u_1$ comes from the heuristic that when applying the Laplacian to $e^{i\sigma x} v(\bfx)$, for symbolic $v \in S^0$, the most important term comes from one derivative in $-\partial_x^2 \in \triangle$ hitting the exponential $e^{i\sigma x}$ and one hitting $v$.\footnote{This heuristic comes from computing the ``b-decay order'' \cite{Me93} of each term; an unweighted b-operator has exactly as many factors of $\langle r \rangle$ as derivatives.
+\begin{remark*}[Motivating the ansatz] The ansatz $u_1=e^{i\sigma x} + e^{i\sigma x} (2i\sigma)^{-1}v$ comes from the heuristic that when applying $\triangle-\sigma^2$ to $e^{i\sigma x} v$, for symbolic $v \in S^0$, the term where two derivatives fall on the exponential $e^{i\sigma x}$ cancels out with the spectral term $-\sigma^2 e^{i\sigma x} v(\bfx)$, and the next most important term comes from one derivative in $-\partial_x^2 \in \triangle$ hitting $e^{i\sigma x}$ and one hitting $v$.\footnote{This heuristic comes from computing the ``b-decay order'' \cite{Me93} of each term; an unweighted b-operator has exactly as many factors of $\langle r \rangle$ as derivatives.
 For example, $\langle r \rangle\partial_x$ is an unweighted b-operator.
 Regularity under repeated application of b-operators amounts to Kohn--Nirenberg symbol estimates.
 The b-decay order of a general operator is the deficit of factors of $\langle r \rangle$.
 The ``main term'' in the heuristic described above is the one with the least b-decay.
 In Melrose's terminology, it is the b-normal operator.